ONSdigital/eq-submission-confirmation-consumer/README.md

 There are two environment variables required to run the function:

-- NOTIFY_TEST_TEMPLATE_ID (the id of the email template that will be sent to users).
 - NOTIFY_API_KEY (the key used to authenticate with Gov Notify - make sure to use a test key for local dev).

-NOTIFY_TEST_TEMPLATE_ID is provided via the .development.env file, but you will need to set the NOTIFY_API_KEY yourself as it is not kept in version control.

 The TCP port defaults to port `8080` but can be overriden by setting the `PORT` env var.